Unconventional musicology-based approaches to classical-music performance

 Public world premiere: Morelia, Mexico, December 4, 2021.

-Tzintzuni Chamber Orchestra.
-Conductor: Juan Vázquez.
+Tzintzuni Chamber Orchestra, conductor: Juan Vázquez.